CyberRoute/scanme/README.md

 ## Contribute
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please create an issue or pull request.

+## License
+Bruter is developed by Alessandro Bresciani with some help from various projects and released with GPL license.

 ## Acknowledgments
 Inspired by and wanting to improve this https://github.com/google/gopacket/blob/master/examples/synscan/main.go Technical details checked here https://nmap.org/book/synscan.html and obviously https://github.com/nmap/nmap